jbkinney/mavenn/docs/source/profile_info.rst

 Overview
 -------------
-``profile_info`` is a program within the MPAthic package which calculates the mutual information between base identity at a given position and expression for each position in the given data set.
+``profile_info`` is a program within the mpathic package which calculates the mutual information between base identity at a given position and expression for each position in the given data set.

-After you install `MPAthic`_, this program will be available to run at the command line.
+After you install `mpathic`_, this program will be available to run at the command line.

 Command-line usage
 ---------------------